Dirac231/EXP101/LINUX/LESSON_1.md

 - The RAM memory map.
 - The CPU registers and their size.

 The RAM is the "passive" component, it's where data is actually being stored as 1s and 0s.
-The CPU is the "active" part, it basically provides a "map" of this memory (for 32-bit, this will be the collection of all hex strings from ``0x00000000` to `0xffffffff`), divided into a "stack" and a "heap", so that when it needs to access data it is the collection of "pointers" (a hex string) from `0x00000000` to `0xffffffff`, For example, let's compile the following C program:
+The CPU is the "active" part, it basically provides a "map" of this memory (for 32-bit, this will be the collection of all hex strings from `0x00000000` to `0xffffffff`), it is the collection of "pointers" (a hex string) from `0x00000000` to `0xffffffff`, For example, let's compile the following C program: